jancarloviray/graphql-react-starter/README.md

 Describe the [graphql schema](http://graphql.org/learn/schema/) centered around your front-end requirements.
 This is not the same as Database Design, though in many cases, the schema could be a direct representation of your table relationships.

-Check out `./data/schema.js` as an example.

 ### Define Resolvers

 Define the [resolvers](http://graphql.org/learn/execution/#root-fields-resolvers), to match entities from your schema

-Check out `./data/resolvers.js` as an example.

 ### Create Mocks